Storytelling in Business Presentations – 10 top tips for 2024

 In a story not only do things happen, but also there is a reason for things happening.

-- The sleeping princess was asleep because a wicked witch was jealous of her.
+- The sleeping princess was asleep because a wicked step mother was jealous of her.

 - The castle was abandoned because she had been asleep for hundreds of years.